awilmoth/nillion-test/README.md

 1. Fork the repository.

-2. Deploy the 1_base_infrastructure.yaml to your AWS account using Cloudformation.
-Add the zero knowledge prime and generator as parameters.
+2. Deploy the 1_base_infrastructure.yaml to your AWS account using Cloudformation via the console or cli.
+Add the zero knowledge prime and generator as parameters when deploying the Cloudformation template.

 3. Add secrets for your AWS account and ECR Repository to Github Secrets.\
 AWS_ACCESS_KEY_ID=your AWS access key\